hostnet/entity-tracker-bundle/UPGRADE-1.0.md

   - Hostnet\Bundle\EntityTrackerBundle\DependencyInjection\EntityTrackerExtension
   + Hostnet\Bundle\EntityTrackerBundle\DependencyInjection\HostnetEntityTrackerExtension
 ```
+- With the above changes in mind, the configuration option has changed from `entity_tracker` to `hostnet_entity_tracker`.

 > Changes are made to stay in line with the [Symfony2 Best Practices for Bundles](http://symfony.com/doc/current/cookbook/bundles/best_practices.html)